NikkiKoole/qudee/README.md

 - xml2json.js      // XML Parser (adapted slightly)

 ##notes##
-to create the correct FML or RS data for testing purposes you follow a few steps
+to get the correct FML or RS data for testing purposes you follow a few steps.

 Floorplanner:
 - login to your floorplanner account